modifiededition/movie_recommendation_system/README.md

 </tr>
 </table>

-### 5.2 Sampling Data: Instead of working over complete train/test data.
+### 5.2.
+Sampling Data: Instead of working over complete train/test data.
 We are going to take a sample of train(10,000 users and 1000 movies) and test data(5000 users and 500 movies) to work on.
 <pre>
 - No of ratings in Our Sampled train matrix is : 129286
 - No of ratings in Our Sampled test  matrix is : 7333
 </pre>

-### 5.3 Finding Global average of all the movie ratings (from sampled train).
+### 5.3.
+Finding Global average of all the movie ratings (from sampled train).
 <pre>
 Global average rating: 3.5
 </pre>
-### 5.3 Finding average rating per user.
+### 5.4.
+Finding average rating per user.
 <pre>
 Average rating of user 1515220  : 3.9
 </pre>
-### 5.4 Finding average rating per movie.
+### 5.5.
+Finding average rating per movie.
 <pre>
 Average rating of movie 15153  : 2.6
 </pre>

-### 5.5 Top 5 ratings of "movie" by similar users of "user": i.e choosing top 5 similar users to user (u_i) rating and who has rated the movie (m_j).
+### 5.6.
+Top 5 ratings of "movie" by similar users of "user": i.e choosing top 5 similar users to user (u_i) rating and who has rated the movie (m_j).

-### 5.6 Top 5 ratings by a "user" to similar movies of "movie": i.e choosing top 5 similar movies to a movie(m_j) and ratings given to them by user (u_i).
+### 5.7.
+Top 5 ratings by a "user" to similar movies of "movie": i.e choosing top 5 similar movies to a movie(m_j) and ratings given to them by user (u_i).

-###  So, 13 hand crafted features that can be used as x_i to predict y_i (rating).
+###  So, 13 hand crafted features that can be used as x_i to predict y_i (rating)[Regression Problem].
 <pre>
 	user	movie	GAvg	sur1	sur2	sur3	sur4	sur5	smr1	smr2	smr3	smr4	smr5	UAvg	MAvg	rating
 0	808635	71	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	3.581679	5